 There are 2 main reasons:

 - Generally the Ethiopian Arabica coffee is one of the most expensive Arabicas in the World.
 Probably because the coffee growth at a very high altitude above 2000 Meter and each coffee tree carries much less coffee berries than in other countries.
 However, the taste of the berries grown in high altitude is more intense.

 - Solino Coffee is a handroasted coffee.
-Each roast batch contains only 15 – 30kg and the roast time is very long (18 minutes) at 210 degrees Celsius.
-In addition we need 12 minutes to cool the coffee beans.
-This process is much more work intensive compared to an industrial coffee roast which takes only 90 seconds at a temperature of up to 600 degrees.
+Each roast batch contains only 15 – 30kg and the roast time is very long.
+20 minutes for Caffè Crema and 23 minutes for Espresso at only 210 °C. In addition we need 12 minutes to cool the coffee beans.
+This process is much more work intensive compared to an industrial coffee roast which takes only 90 seconds at a temperature of up to 600 °C .

 - As we buy and roast our coffee directly in Ethiopa, we do not need any wholesalers, importers or traders.
 Even large scale roasters usually buy from coffee traders, not directly from the Ethiopian Coffee Exchange in Addis Ababa.